BY MARIA WIRTH

 ALSO READ: How To Keep Yourself Fit And Healthy

-These two religions, which require blind belief, claim to be about the spiritual well-being of humanity.
-In fact, it may be just the opposite: over the last almost 2000 years they cut off humanity from the source of spiritual well-being which can be found only in one’s union with the Divine Existence.
+These two religions in life, which require blind belief, claim to be about the spiritual well-being of humanity.
+In fact, it may be just the opposite: over the last almost 2000 years of life they cut off humanity from the source of spiritual well-being which can be found only in one’s union with the Divine Existence.

 (Disclaimer: The article is sponsored, and hence promotes some commercial links.)